 For example, for one opportunity, you may need to find contact information for setting up an informational interview and then draft an email to send.
 For another opportunity, you may have already landed an interview, so your next tasks would be to research the company, organize your notes, and lay out your interview outfit.

 Breaking down the job search into smaller, more manageable tasks can help a big, daunting process feel less overwhelming and more within your control.
+(If you’re looking for a way to keep track of everything, try this job search spreadsheet.)

 3. Take a Hiatus